 Families with energetic children seeking a country holiday in Carmarthenshire would find no better rural retreat than Barn Owl Cottage, a beautiful remote cottage in Llandyfaelog, with 15 acres of land to explore.
 Pembrey Country Park and a Blue Flag beach are a short drive away.

 - Countryside Cottages

-Dylan's Court is a rural, farm cottage located in the countryside.
-This Pembrokeshire holiday home in a coastal location is dog-friendly, child-friendly, and wheelchair accessible.
+Dylan's Court is a rural, farm cottage in Carmarthenshireshire.
+This dog-friendly holiday home in a coastal location is child-friendly and wheelchair accessible.
 It lies within easy reach of beaches at Pendine, Tenby and Saundersfoot.

 BarnCcottage is a rural, farm cottage located in the Carmarthenshire countryside.
 This Welsh holiday house in Laugharne lies in a coastal location.
 It includes a private hot tub, and welcomes children, pets, and is wheelchair accessible.

 Carmarthen is a thriving Norman market town, situated between the lovely Brecon Beacons National Park, and the fields, rivers and woodlands to the west of the county.
 Camarthen is Wales’ oldest town, dating back over 2000 years – so you know you will never be short of fascinating local history to hear about.
 Zooming back to the present, this is a county that never runs out of exciting things to do, like river rafting and tubing.
 For some family fun, visit the Millennium Coastal Park, fit with a discovery centre, cosy café and a park that’s ideal for cycling.
 Alternatively, go for a night on the town in Rhyl, where popular pubs can be found, as well as the Rhyl Pavillion Theatre where you are sure to find a good evening show.